BasePlatform/Docker/README.md

 # Docker
-Docker image files for setting up the environment of Base Platform
+Docker image files for setting up the environment of BasePlatform